Previously known as Harvey’s Rabbit a Manchester band with an ear for melody…..

 Further singles followed on Rotator ( Windowdresser; Love Is The Law; Happy Town) finally followed by an album The New Spritual Vacuum before the band decided to take a break for what turned out to be quite a few years.

-Now fully formed once again the band have transformed into The Harveys, are back to gigging regularly and are set to release newly recorded material with German Shepherd Records.
+Now fully formed once again the band have transformed into The Harveys, are back to gigging regularly and are releasing newly recorded material with German Shepherd Records.

 Often described as the English Go-Betweens the band have a unique melodic pop sound with elements of klezmer and other european folk oriented genres folding into the mix.